Peter June Simon: Philippine Basketball League

 Following the disbandment of the MBA in July 2002, Simon was immediately enlisted by Dazz Dishwashing Liquid, the Lamoiyan Corporation's Philippine Basketball League franchise.
 In no time, he created a big mark in the star-studded 2002–03 PBL Challenge Cup.
 For his efforts, PJ Simon was selected into the Second Mythical Team during the Individual Players Achievement Awards.
 He also helped the team barge into the finals.
 In his first PBL finals appearance, PJ Simon led Dazz in a losing cause by scoring 18 points as they surrendered to the Welcoat Paintmasters in overtime in Game 1 at the Quezon Convention Center in Lucena City.

 Although Dazz failed to win the title, a change of the team's name had boded well for the Lamoiyan franchise's fortunes.
 Hapee Toothpaste opened its championship run in the 2003 Sunkist PBL Unity Cup by defeating Viva Mineral Water behind the blazing guns of PJ Simon and Ryan Dy.
 Then in the deciding game 5 of Unity Cup finals, Hapee rode again on the heroics of PJ Simon to capture the crown.
 For that, he and teammate Rich Alvarez were later awarded by the PBL Press Corps as co-Final MVPs.

 In the 2003 PBL–CBF dual meet finals, he and Allan Salangsang combined for 35 points off the bench as they powered Fash Liquid to beat Grachiya Energy Boosters, 86–76, at the Cebu Coliseum.

-The following conference, PJ Simon edged out other illustrious cagers to bag the 2003–04 PBL Platinum Cup MVP with the print, radio, and TV media solidly rallying behind him.
+The following conference, PJ Simon won the 2003–04 PBL Platinum Cup MVP.
 Joining PJ Simon in the Mythical Team were Jojo Tangkay, Fash teammate Rich Alvarez, and future Purefoods teammates James Yap and Ervin Sotto.
-He also led his team in another title, beating the Welcoat Paintmasters in a hotly contested five-game series.
+He also led his team in another title, beating the Welcoat Paintmasters in a contested five-game series.